-Vinesh Phogat: A Trailblazing Indian Wrestler
+Vinesh Phogat: India’s Trailblazing Wrestler Redefining Women

 Brief Description First Indian woman wrestler to win gold at both the Commonwealth and Asian Games, and the only one to win multiple medals at the World Wrestling Championships.